-- Those liabilities which are expected to be paid within one year of the date of the Balance Sheet are termed current or short-term liabilities. - In the case of the Balance Sheet of a bank, these include Bank Overdraft, Creditors, Bills Payable, Outstanding expenses, etc. - In the case of the Balance Sheet of a business, Current liabilities are: - ✓ To be given top priority in repayment. - ✓Liabilities repayable in the short term, within the operating cycle of the business. - ✓All liabilities repayable within a year from the date of the balance sheet are generally included in current liabilities.
+Those liabilities which are expected to be paid within one year of the date of the Balance Sheet are termed current or short-term liabilities.

+In the case of the Balance Sheet of a business, Current liabilities are:

+- ✓ To be given top priority in repayment. - ✓ Liabilities repayable in the short term, within the operating cycle of the business. - ✓ All liabilities repayable within a year from the date of the balance sheet are generally included in current liabilities.